 No. 3: Holding Yourself Accountable

-I am not a fan of the dictatorial type leadership style but the buck stops with the head person.
+I am not a fan of the dictatorial type of leadership style but the buck stops with the head person.
 As a leader, you need to be responsible enough to hold yourself accountable.
 Give praise when it is deserved and accept responsibility as opposed to blaming others.
-As is true with every leader you will have your share of mistakes but there is as much to be learned from error as there is success.
+As is true with every leader you will have your share of mistakes but there is as much to be learned from error as there is from success.

 No. 4: Being Authentic

 Being a real human being is about being open honest and at times vulnerable.
 People respect people who don't mind acknowledging when they have made a mistake and can openly admit when they don't have all the answers.
-Every leader should be authentic and empathetic with a large dose of candor.
+Every leader should be authentic and empathetic with a hefty dose of candor.